jcolemorrison/cloudfoundation/README.md

 cfdn describe -ai
 ```

-This will propmt you for the template name, the stack of the template and then output only the stack status and tag information.
+This will prompt you for the template name, the stack of the template and then output only the stack status and tag information.

 #### Examples